dsccommunity/ComputerManagementDsc/README.md

 xScheduledTask has the following properties:

  * TaskName: The name of the task
- * TaskPath: The path to the task - defaults to '\'
+ * TaskPath: The path to the task - optional, defaults to '\'
  * ActionExecutable: The path to the .exe for this task
- * ActionArguments: The arguments to pass the executable
+ * ActionArguments: The arguments to pass the executable - optional
- * ActionWorkingPath: The working path to specify for the executable
+ * ActionWorkingPath: The working path to specify for the executable - optional
  * ScheduleType: How frequently should this task be executed?
 Minutes, Hourly or Daily
  * RepeatInterval: How many units (minutes, hours, days) between each run of this task?
- * StartTime: The time of day this task should start at - defaults to '12:00 AM'
+ * StartTime: The time of day this task should start at - optional, defaults to '12:00 AM'
- * Ensure: Present if the task should exist, false if it should be removed
+ * Ensure: Present if the task should exist, false if it should be removed - optional, defaults to 'Ensure'
- * ExecuteAsCredential: The credential this task should execute as.
-If not specified defaults to running as 'NT AUTHORITY\SYSTEM'
+ * ExecuteAsCredential: The credential this task should execute as - Optional, defaults to running as 'NT AUTHORITY\SYSTEM'

 ## Versions